 And by appointment!
 Please call the office if you desire to meet at another time with Fr.
-Riley Williams for confession.
+Ryan Healy for confession.

 “It is called the sacrament of conversion, because it makes sacramentally present Jesus’ call to conversion, the first step in returning to the Father from whom one has strayed by sin.”
 (Catechism of the Catholic Church 1423)

 Confession is a free act.
 It is an act of the will, a voluntary self-accusation of one’s sins.
 Sins are transgressions – some very serious and some less so – but still all offenses directly against God.

 Our serious sins separate us from a life of grace.
 This separation is a serious matter because a Christian’s life is a life in God’s grace, that is, a real, spiritual, participation in the life of God.
 Without God’s grace we become lost in the world, a world that is fading and yet approaches fulfillment through the hope of the Resurrection of Jesus.
 While we live in the world we are subject to its natural and civil laws, but as Christians our true existence awaits us in heaven.
 Our actions and purpose all lead to eternity.